Azure-Samples/azure-service-operator-samples/azure-votes-redis/README.md

 You can also find the resource group in the [Azure portal](https://portal.azure.com) and watch the Azure Cache for Redis instance being created there.

 ### Note
-It could take a few minutes for the Azure Cache for Redis to be provisioned.
-In that time you might see some `ResourceNotFound` errors, or messages indicating that the secret, Azure Cache for Redis or the application deployment are not ready.
+It may take a few minutes for the Azure Cache for Redis to be provisioned.
+In that time, you may see some `ResourceNotFound` messages in the logsindicating that the secret, the Azure Cache for Redis or the application deployment are not ready.
 *This is OK!*
 Once the Redis instance is created, secrets will be created and will unblock the sample application container creation.
-All errors should eventually resolve once the Redis instance is provisioned.
+All errors will eventually resolve once the Redis instance is provisioned.
+These errors are ASO monitoring the creation of each resource, allowing it to take the next step as soon as the resource is available.

 ## Test the application
 When the application runs, a Kubernetes service exposes the application front end to the internet.
 This process can take a few minutes to complete.